austinsherron/dotfiles/tooling/tmux/README.md

 - [x] Install and configure resurrect
 - [x] Install and configure continuum
 - [ ] Make status bar even slightly useful, and please, for the love of god, make it prettier 🤬

 ### Tasks/Fixes

 - [ ] Fix resizing shortcuts
-- [ ] Add shortcut for re-"naming" panes
+- [x] Add shortcut for "renaming" panes